nus-tee3201/2019/programming/errors-exceptions-handling/text.md

 <tip-box>

-:package: The code below raises an exception when it attempts to divide a number by `0`.
+{{ icon_example }} The code below raises an exception when it attempts to divide a number by `0`.
 The type of the exception raised is `ZeroDivisionError`, as mentioned in the last line of the error message.

 <table>